Mugharet el-Zuttiyeh

-Mugharet el-Zuttiyeh ("Cave of the Robbers") is a prehistoric archaeological site in Upper Galilee, Israel.
+Mugharet el-Zuttiyeh ("Cave of the Robbers"), also called as the "Skull Cave", is a prehistoric archaeological site in Upper Galilee, Israel.
 It is situated 2900 m from the Nahal Amud outlet, approximately 30 m above the wadi bed (148 m below sea level).
 It was found to house a fossil today known as the "Galilee skull" or "The Yabrudian Man".